-In just three pushes, my beautiful fourth son entered the world, bright-eyed and absolutely perfect.
+My beautiful fourth son entered the world in just three pushes… bright-eyed and absolutely perfect.

 The room erupted in cheers.
 Three days later, I brought my last-born son home on Easter Sunday.
 That has always seemed appropriate to me.
 Philip was a beautiful burst of new life and joy for our family.
 He was (and is) a very special, amazing gift of God and the miracle child of my older age.
 It’s been 13 years, and I would say that my last birth experience was a positive one.

-Secondly, long before contractions began, I discussed all of my concerns with my doctor.
-Together, we had formulated a plan which gave us the best chance for a healthy mom-healthy baby outcome.
+Secondly, long before contractions began, I discussed my concerns with my doctor.
+Together, we formulated a plan which gave us the best chance for a healthy mom-healthy baby outcome.

 Thirdly, I was not afraid to listen to the advice of a trusted doctor—even when that meant that parts of my ideal birth plan had to be set aside.
 And I wasn’t afraid to express my desires to the hospital staff, telling them exactly what I needed.

-Lastly, my positive birth story can also be attributed to the fact that, realistically, I should not have even been pregnant.
+Lastly, my positive birth story can also be attributed to the fact that I should not have even been pregnant.
 I will never forget seeing those two lines on the pregnancy test.

-Yet, God, in His wisdom, decided to bless us one more time.
+Yet, in His wisdom, God decided to bless us again.
 Philip is my treasured, late-in-life miracle.
-He is now 13, full of life and, is the most outgoing one of all of our sons.
+He is now 13, full of life, and the most outgoing of our sons.
 He keeps us young (and laughing).

-My waters broke when I was at home with my partner on a Saturday night.
+My water broke when I was at home with my partner on a Saturday night.